dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 The following [incremental models](https://docs.getdbt.com/docs/build/incremental-models) strategies are supported:

-- `insert_overwrite` (default): The insert overwrite strategy deletes the overlapping partitions from the destination table, and then inserts the new records from the source.
-This strategy depends on the `partitioned_by` keyword!
-If no partitions are defined, dbt will fall back to the `append` strategy.
+- `insert_overwrite` (default): The insert-overwrite strategy deletes the overlapping partitions from the destination table and then inserts the new records from the source.
+This strategy depends on the `partitioned_by` keyword! dbt will fall back to the `append` strategy if no partitions are defined.
 - `append`: Insert new records without updating, deleting or overwriting any existing data.
-There might be duplicate data (e.g. great for log or historical data).
+There might be duplicate data (great for log or historical data).
 - `merge`: Conditionally updates, deletes, or inserts rows into an Iceberg table.
-Used in combination with `unique_key`.Only available when using Iceberg.
+Used in combination with `unique_key`.It is only available when using Iceberg.

 ### On schema change